bk797/epub/README.md

 Support for epub2: add necessary files to allow epub2 readers to read epubs created by this script xhtml format checking: make sure that any xhtml formats are validated and therefore readable

+# Additional Information
+I got my list of common mimetypes from [here](http://hul.harvard.edu/ois/////systems/wax/wax-public-help/mimetypes.htm).
+It was missing the mimetype for xhtml, so if there are any more crucial mimetypes missing, let me know